 While we have determined that the current executive officer compensation program is effective at attracting and maintaining executive officer talent, we will continue to evaluate our philosophy and compensation program as circumstances require and will continue to review compensation on an annual basis.
-As part of this review process, we expect to be guided by the philosophy and objectives outlined above, as well as other factors which may become relevant, including the ability to attract and retain key employees and to adapt to growth and other changes in the Company's business and industry.
+As part of this review process, we expect to be guided by the philosophy and objectives outlined above, as well as other factors which may become relevant, including the compensation offered by our market peers, the ability to attract and retain key employees and to adapt to growth and other changes in the Company's business and industry.
+As discussed further below, we have retained a compensation consultant to review the compensation program in place and to advise on structure and design elements in respect of pay levels and short- and long- term incentive design.